colymba/GridFieldBulkEditingTools/README.md

 		}

 ## Notes
-* The HTML form fields for each editable fields are taken from the DataObject's getCMSFields() method
+* The HTML form fields for each editable fields are taken from the Model's getCMSFields() method
-* Only (HTML)Text/Varchar and Enum fields are picked up by the automatic config
+* Only (HTML)Text/Varchar and Enum fields are picked up by the automatic config for now

 ## @TODO
 * Add option to specify upload folder
 * Add individual actions for each upload (update + cancel)
-* Styles: fade back progress to blue once updated, add .loading class to buttons when saving/canceling
+* Styles: fade progress bar back to blue once updated
+* Styles: add .loading class to buttons when saving/canceling
 * Handle and display errors better for: creation, update, cancel
 * Make it work not only for images -> might need to rename this component then?